-The Arbitrator may determine his/her own procedure in accordance with the Labour Relations Code of British Columbia and shall give full opportunity to all parties to present evidence and make representations.
-He/she shall hear and determine the difference or allegation and shall render a decision within 30 days of the conclusion of the hearing.
+The Arbitrator may determine their own procedure in accordance with the Labour Relations Code of British Columbia and shall give full opportunity to all parties to present evidence and make representations.
+They shall hear and determine the difference or allegation and shall render a decision within 30 days of the conclusion of the hearing.